grahamton/tools/README.md

 - contrastive-clarify: Ask one either/or to disambiguate a term; reflect choice; proceed.
 - exemplar-propose: Offer two tiny, concrete options that fit constraints; let the user pick or tweak.
 - override-hook: Simple staff commands (override/lock/reduce/reset); apply immediately and echo.
+- state-bag: Keep explicit state (goal/include/avoid/not_too/memory/next_step/confirmed); echo updates; confirm before finalizing.
+- slot-filling: Ask only for missing required fields; echo and confirm summary before actions.

+See also: Why These Patterns? (run the UI at `http://localhost:8000` and open `/research`).

 ## Notes
 - Use `--ascii` to avoid Unicode rendering issues in terminals.